Interacting with a Child Who Has Autism Spectrum Disorder

 Be patient.
 It often takes a child with ASD longer to process information.
 You may need to slow

-down your conversation to his or her speed.
+down your conversation to their speed.
+Long pauses can be helpful.

 Teach the child how to express anger without being too aggressive.
 Children with ASD should know that they don't have to hold their anger and frustration

 Be persistent but resilient.
 Don't let your feelings get hurt if the child does not respond to you as you'd like.

 Children with ASD may have trouble both showing and controlling their emotions.
 They